sassani/mosquitos-detector/README.md

 # mosquitos-detector
-A class project for advanced digital image process
+A class project for advanced digital image processing CSC 8260